Jef Valkeniers

-Jozef Maria Zacharias "Jef" Valkeniers (born 29 December 1932) is a physician-neuropsychiatrist and a Flemish politician.
+Jozef Maria Zacharias "Jef" Valkeniers (born 29 December 1932) is a Belgian physician-neuropsychiatrist and a politician for Anders (formerly Open Flemish Liberals and Democrats).

 Biography

 Jef Valkeniers was born on 29 December 1932 as the seventh child in a large brewer family.
 He grew up in Schepdaal where his grandfather Emiel Eylenbosch was mayor and brewer.

 Neuropsychiatrist

 Valkeniers studied medicine at the Katholieke Universiteit Leuven.
 He did his internship at Ellis Hospital and took some additional classes at the Albany Medical College in The State of New York.
 After six years having worked as a practitioner in Schepdaal he moved with his family to South Africa in order to specialize in neurology at the University of Witwatersrand in Johannesburg.
 Four years later, he returned to Belgium and obtained a specialization in psychiatry at St. Jans Hospital in Bruges.

 Politics

 Valkeniers was Member of Parliament from 1974 to 2003.
 As a Dutch-speaking member of parliament, he was also a member of the Flemish Cultural Council (forerunner of the Flemish Parliament).
 He was also briefly, in 1988, Minister for the Brussels Region.
 Finally, he was mayor of Schepdaal and Dilbeek.
 Dr Valkeniers was known during his years as a Member of Parliament as an active member and as a hard worker.